In this In this article:

 Secondly, once you begin an application for disability benefits, you will need to provide a significant amount of information, including:

 Thirdly, you will need to gather specific documents to mail and bring in-person to an SSA office near you.
-These documents can include your birth certificate, medical history, military papers, records of current compensation (pay stubs, award letters, etc.), and last year's W2.
+These documents can include your birth certificate, medical history, military papers, current compensation (pay stubs, award letters, etc.), and last year's W2.